SModelS/smodels/docs/manual/source/Installation.rst

      path = official

-in |parameters|.
+in the |parameters|.
 Per default, the database pickle file will be located in the users' .cache/smodels/ directory.

 Alternatively, one can download the :ref:`text version of the database <databaseStruct>` and pickle it locally.
 This can be convenient if one wants to add or edit experimental results.
-The source code of the available databases can again be found on the `SModelS Database releases page <https://github.com/SModelS/smodels-database-release/releases>`_ .
+The source code of the available databases can again be found on the `SModelS Database releases page <https://github.com/SModelS/smodels-database-release/releases>`_.
 In this case one needs to specify the path to the text database directory, e.g.: ::

      path = ./smodels-database/

-in |parameters|.
+in the |parameters|.
 The first time SModelS is run, a :ref:`binary file <databasePickle>` will be built using this text database folder, which can then be used in all subsequent runs.

 The complete list of analyses and results included in the database can be